Nicki Minaj briefly arrested, fined at Amsterdam airport after Dutch police say "soft drugs" found in luggage

 A representative for Minaj and the Amsterdam police did not immediately respond to CBS News' request for comment.

+Minaj was in Amsterdam where she played a show at Ziggo's Dome on Thursday.
+She was on her way to Manchester, England, for another show that was slated to take place Saturday night as part of her Pink Friday 2 World Tour when the arrest occurred.
+The Manchester venue where Minaj was slated to perform, Co-op Live, announced that Saturday's show was postponed as a result.

+"Despite Nikki's best efforts to explore every possible avenue to make tonight's show happen, the events of today have made it impossible," the Co-op wrote in a social media post.

-In a series of posts on X, Minaj claimed that the arrest was an attempt to "sabotage my tour."
+In a series of posts to X, Minaj claimed that the arrest was an attempt to "sabotage my tour."

 "They're being paid big money to try to sabotage my tour b/c soooooo many ppl are mad that it's this successful & they can't eat off me.
 They got caught stealing money from my travel/jets.
 Got fired.
 Got mad.
 Etc," she said.